Award AmountCFA Program enrollment fee is waived and exam registration is reduced to USD350.

-I agree that I meet the entrance requirements for the CFA Program and that I have reviewed and will adhere to the Official Rules for the Scholarship Program.
+I agree that I meet the entrance requirements for CFA Program and that I have reviewed and will adhere to the Official Rules for the Scholarship Program.

-All Scholarship Candidates and Sponsors must disclose to CFA Institute in writing any and all actual or potential conflicts of interest, including but not limited to those listed below, which may compromise the integrity of the Program.
+All Scholarship Candidates and Sponsors must disclose to CFA Institute in writing any and all actual or potential conflicts of interest, including but not limited to those listed below, which may compromise the integrity of CFA Program.

 CFA Institute may, in its sole discretion, refuse to accept or cancel a Scholarship award if an actual or perceived conflict of interest exists.
 If CFA Institute rejects a nomination due to a conflict of interest, Sponsor will be notified and may not be permitted to select an alternate Scholarship Candidate.